ibrahimahmed237/ibrahimahmed237/README.md

 <hr>

 ### 👨&zwj;💻 About Me:
-I’m Graduating Computer Science student with a strong foundation in backend development and a keen interest in full-stack development.
-Possesses experience building real-world backend applications with secure authentication, data management, and robust functionalities.
-Currently expanding skillset by learning TypeScript.
-Eager to leverage problem-solving skills and contribute to a challenging role that allows me to grow as a full-stack developer.
+I’m a Junior Software Engineer with a strong foundation in backend development.
+I have experience in building real-world backend applications with secure authentication, data management, and robust functionalities.
+I am eager to leverage my problem-solving skills and contribute to a challenging role that will allow me to grow as a software engineer.
+Additionally, I am enthusiastic about learning new technologies and acquiring new skills to stay at the forefront of the industry.
 Here's a bit about me:

 🌐 Backend Enthusiast: Passionate about server-side development and API design.